esaith/QANotes/ReadMe.md

 <br> AND the user select a hotspot
 <br> THEN the hotspot image shows

+<br> Think of ways of how it should function (positive testing).
+Think of ways of how it should not function (negative testing)

 ## Testing Notes
 <br>Steps I took to verify enhancement is complete or bug is fixed.
 <br>